chenjianjx/ssio/doc/0.0.0-roadmap/plan.md

   * optional header   ✔
   * csv seperator    ✔
 * parsing using header map instead of annotations (default format for date/number in excel and csv)
+  * Basic feature
   * enum problem at last ✔
   * Test about non-0 sheet
   * optional header
+* extensible file type
-* fix the api/internal problem
+* fix the api/internal problem and make helper/manager/workers injectable
 * annotations (default format for date/number in excel and csv)
 * format for date in excel and csv
 * format for numbers in csv